Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and multi-level grammar base: Experiment

 \subsection{Iterate Grammar Base}

-With the initial grammar base, the parsing and learning pipeline are performed to the corpus again.
+With the initialized grammar base, the parsing and learning pipeline are performed to the corpus again.

 The parsing is done with the single recursion algorithm, about 40\% sentences can be parsed.
-The rest are sent to the learning pipeline, several new phrase patterns are found, some of them are selected to be added to the grammar base.
+The rest are sent to the learning pipeline, 18 new phrase patterns and 45 subsentence patterns are found, some of them are selected to be added to the grammar base.